JemRF/RF-Documentation/pages/wifidocs/wifi32s-gateway_relay.md

 ## Tech Specs
 * Dimensions 74mm x 55mm x 28mm
 * Powered either by USB-C.
-* Upgrades are done over the air using the Update button or can be done manually done using a 3.3V FTDI cable
+* Upgrades are done over the air using the Update button.
+* Relay contacts for low voltage AC or DC connections.
+Recommend licensed Electrician for any control applications.

 ## Features
 * Easy to configure web interface.
 No programming or soldering skills required.
 You do not need the internet to configure the device.
 Connect to it directly from any WIFI device (e.g. PC, phone tablet…)